datareporter-gmbh/webcare-gtm-template/README.md

 You'll find this key in the integration section of your WebCare license.

-Google Consent Mode is automatically supported by WebCare CMP when you use our template.
+Google Consent Mode v2 is automatically supported by WebCare CMP.

 # Installation